IBM/cp4aiops-connectors-ticket-template/InstallGithubTemplate.md

     podman machine start
     ```
     Or start rancher desktop with docker daemon enabled via the user interface
-1. Login to Docker, for example:
+1. Login to Docker repository, for example:
     ```bash
     docker login docker.io/<owner>
     ```
 1. Build the image by calling the following command from the root of the project directory.
-For the tag, use the Docker image location you had previously logged into
+Choose between podman or docker based on what you installed.
+For the build tag, use the Docker image location you had previously logged into.
     ```
     <podman or docker> build -f container/Dockerfile -t docker.io/<YourUsername>/sample-github-template:latest .
     ```
-    Choose between podman or docker based on what you installed.
-    Replace <YourUsername> by the repository's owner, in our example

 1. While the image is building (it can take several minutes), the template code requires some modifications for it to run.
 Begin by updating the GitHub location.
 Open [bundlemanifest.yaml](bundlemanifest.yaml)
 1. Update the `repo` and `branch` to match your own location.
-In this example, I will modify the file to be:
    ```yaml
    apiVersion: connectors.aiops.ibm.com/v1beta1
     kind: BundleManifest